cmeiklejohn/guard-tddium/README.markdown

 Guard-TDDium
 ===============

-Run your specs with tddium through guard.
+Run your specs with tddium through guard whenever files are committed.

 Usage
 =====